Workflow rules

 Example use cases

-Automatically ignore threads that match common spam patterns
+Ignore threads that match common spam patterns automatically

 Prioritize messages containing “outage”, “blocked”, or “vulnerability”